WDI-SEA/python-challenges/readme.md

 ```

 ### Challenge 2 - Reverse a string

-Reverse a string in place.
-In other words, do not create a new string or use other methods on the string such as `reverse`.
-The goal of the problem is to use a loop and the string accessors to figure out which values to swap for other values.
+Reverse a string manually.
+Don't use s[::-1] (even though that's awesome).
+Create a new variable storing an empty string and add the letters from
+the first string one by one.
+The for loop should iterate over the length
+of the string and you should access letters individually.

 Below is some sample output.

 ```
 Enter a string: